- Australians in pension phase before July 2017

 RETROSPECTIVE: This measure is RETROSPECTIVE, because it applies to Australian super balances that have been accumulated in the past, under existing laws.
 The lack of grandfathering (grandfathering means allowing individuals subject to the old rules to continue under the old rules) indicates this policy applies retrospectively.
 For more information on the implications of applying laws retrospectively, see SuperGuide article Guest contributor: Super changes – why grandfathering the rules must be considered .

 What happens to super pension balances from 1 July 2017?

-Once the transfer balance cap is applied to an existing pension balance as at 1 July 2017, or a new super pension balance from 1 July 2017, any subsequent increase in a retirement balance due to earnings, or drops in the balance due to pension payment withdrawals, are not counted towards (or deducted from) the $1.6 million transfer balance cap.
+Once the transfer balance cap is applied to an existing pension balance as at 1 July 2017, or a new super pension balance on or after 1 July 2017, any subsequent increase in a retirement balance due to earnings, or drops in the balance due to pension payment withdrawals, are not counted towards (or deducted from) the $1.6 million transfer balance cap.